HJfod/ion/README.md

 <app-main>CONTENTS</app-main>
 ```

 Main app div.
-This is where all your panels go.
+This is where all your groups and panels go.

 ```html
 <app-group direction="left-right || top-down" size="SIZEpx" min-size="SIZEpx">CONTENTS</app-group>